Ramya-2000/javascript-grammer/Evaluation 1.md

 **ALGORITHM:**
 * Step 1.Start the program.
 * step 2 Write a function with parameter and assign a variable.
-* Step 3.
-Check the number is n<2 means return “not a prime”.
+* Step 3.If the number is one or string or less than one ,Print as enter the valid value.
-* Step 4. if the condition fails for loop will be executed
+* Step 4.Number is greater than one means execute the for loop.
 * Step 5.
 Check the condition n%i===0.If true means it return not a prime number.
 * Step 6.
 If condition fails it will return as prime number.
 * Step 7.
 Stop the program.